osmandapp/web/main/docs/user/plan-route/create-route.md

 For using this option you need to open your track by *Plan a route* tool:

 Next, choose the needed application profile for snapping your track to the nearest road.
-For this, you need to click [Profile button](../plan-route/create-route.md#main-screen) or choose in [Options menu](../plan-route/create-route.md#options-menu) → <translate android="true" ids="route_between_points"/>.
+For this, you need to click [Profile button](../plan-route/create-route.md#main-screen) or choose in _[Options menu](../plan-route/create-route.md#options-menu) → <Translate android="true" ids="route_between_points"/>_.
 For Android, you can set <translate android="true" ids="threshold_distance"/> parameter.

 After calculating the new route you click [*Done* button](../plan-route/create-route.md#main-screen) for saving the new GPX track which snapping to roads.